 Students may progress from a developed explanation of causation by complex explanation of the relationship between causes supported by detailed factual knowledge and understanding to form a sustained judgement.
-For example, the war developed because of the wider context of the Cold War between the USA and the USSR; neither side was willing to see their rival gain any more global influence via Korea.
-Both superpowers used it as a proxy war to spread the influence of their respective ideologies.
-By fighting in Korea, it allowed the USSR to try and make another country become communist which prompted America to fight back and enact its policy of containment.
+For example, the failure of Ludendorff's Spring Offensive was a short-term reason for the end of the war because it took such a toll on the strength of the German army.
+However, there was a wider context to the end of the war that stretched beyond the battles on the Western Front.
+The long-term effect of the war on the home front in Germany had taken its toll on the morale of the whole population and the credibility of the Kaiser's leadership.
+These factors contributed directly to the signing of the armistice.
 Level 3: Developed explanation of the stated factor and other factor(s) Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question 9-12 Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.
 Extends Level 2.